-London is home to a wealth of sights and experiences that will delight any intrepid traveller.
+London is home to a wealth of sights and experiences that will delight any intrepid traveler.
 If you’re looking to visit the British capital soon and are unsure of where to start your cultural journey, here is our pick of five cultural landmarks that can tell you everything you need to know about The Big Smoke.

 The nickname ‘Big Ben’ has long been mistakenly used to refer to the Elizabeth Tower and Westminster Palace in which it is located.
 In truth, The Telegraph clarifies that ‘Big Ben’ refers only to the 13.5-ton bell the tower houses.
 As a whole, the architectural landmark is a British cultural icon and one of the most prominent symbols of the United Kingdom and its parliamentary democracy.

 Follow in the footsteps of legendary actor and playwright William Shakespeare in the Globe Theatre on the South bank of the River Thames.
-The round amphitheatre is actually a reconstruction of the original structure that The Chamberlain’s Men built in the 17th century.
-Today, the cultural landmark aims to educate the public on Shakespeare’s life and literary work, hosing plays, exhibits, and special talks on the iconic legacy.
+The round amphitheater is actually a reconstruction of the original structure that The Chamberlain’s Men built in the 17th century.
+Today, the cultural landmark aims to educate the public on Shakespeare’s life and literary work, hosting plays, exhibits, and special talks on the iconic legacy.

 If you’re going further afield in the country we recommend plotting out your travels and this is a great start to visit more cultural and historical landmarks in England.